DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models

 \subsection{Multi-modal spectra outperform single-modality spectra for structure elucidation}

-To further investigate the contribution of different spectral modalities, we conduct an ablation study where DiffSpectra is conditioned on individual or combined spectra types.
-As summarized in \cref{tab:modality}, using all spectra modalities (IR, Raman, UV-Vis) together achieves the best structure elucidation results, with a top-1 accuracy of 14.11\% and the lowest MCES of 1.7795, indicating improved graph connectivity recovery.
-The fingerprint-based metrics also show higher similarities when leveraging all spectra, with Tanimoto$_\text{MG}$ at 0.7205 and Cosine$_\text{MG}$ at 0.7938, suggesting better reconstruction of local molecular patterns.
-Likewise, the Tanimoto similarity on MACCS keys reaches 0.8924, and the Fraggle similarity is 0.9383, indicating strong preservation of meaningful chemical fragments.
+To further investigate the contribution of different spectral modalities, we conducted an ablation study where \themodel was conditioned on individual or combined spectral types.
+For a fair comparison, the pre-trained SpecFormer was not used in these experiments.
+As shown in \cref{fig:performance} and \cref{fig:visualization}, using all spectral modalities (IR, Raman, UV-Vis) together achieves the best structure elucidation results, with a top-1 accuracy of 35.6\% and the lowest MCES of 1.780, indicating improved recovery of graph connectivity.
+The fingerprint-based metrics also show higher similarities when leveraging all spectra, with TaniSim$_\text{MG}$ at 0.7242 and CosSim$_\text{MG}$ at 0.7964, suggesting better reconstruction of local molecular patterns.
+Likewise, the Tanimoto similarity on MACCS keys reaches 0.8941, and the Fraggle similarity is 0.9397, indicating strong preservation of meaningful chemical fragments.